 We all start the fresh New Year with high hopes but sometimes that is easier said than done.
-These Tips for How to Declutter in The New Year help keep decluttering within your grasp!
+These tips for how to declutter your home in the New Year help keep decluttering within your grasp!

 If you feel as if your home is too cluttered, the new year is the perfect time to get that clutter under control.
 Clutter, especially bad clutter, can be extremely overwhelming to manage, but with a little time and work, you can easily get a handle on it.
 These tips for how to declutter in the new year will help you not only clear out clutter without that overwhelming feeling most people have.
 By the time you’re finished, you will have a nice, neatly organized home that you can be proud of.

-Start Small – Your home is built up of differently sized areas and some areas will obviously take you longer to organize.
+Your home is built up of differently sized areas and some areas will obviously take you longer to organize.
 Instead of jumping into the larger zones first, start with the smaller ones.
 Start with just the top of the desk and save the drawers for another day.
 Doing things this way ensures that you can see results with very little work.
 This will keep you motivated longer than working on a larger zone for a longer amount of time with little results.
 By the time you get to your larger zones, you’ll be on a roll and highly motivated to keep moving.
 Short on time?
-Check out this free printable decluttering calendar.
-It has a 15 minute (or less) decluttering task for each day of the year.
+Divide your decluttering sessions into 15-minute (or less) decluttering tasks for each day of the year.

-Don’t procrastinate – When you’re finally finished sorting items for the area you decided to declutter, don’t procrastinate getting your things into their proper places.
+When you have finally finished sorting items for the area you decided to declutter, don’t procrastinate getting your things into their proper places.
 As mentioned before, items you’re keeping should be placed where they belong rather than left in a pile.
 The items you are going to donate should be moved to the car to be dropped off at a thrift store at your earliest convenience.
 And take that bag of trash to your trash bins.
 This will help keep clutter from coming back and prevent you from going back and grabbing things you originally decided not to keep.